-How do I access my account online after I've been enrolled in OregonSaves?
+How do I set up my account online after I've been enrolled in OregonSaves?

-Go to saver.oregonsaves.com and click "Access your account."
+Go to saver.oregonsaves.com and click "Set up your account."

-- If you choose to participate, you'll need to set up a username and password before accessing your account.
+- If you choose to participate, you'll need to set up a username and password before setting up your account.

 - If you choose to opt out, you won’t need to set up a username and password if you received notification within the past 30 days.
 After that point, you will need to set up a username and password to complete your opt out.

-Can I access my account or opt out without using the website?
+Can I set up my account or opt out without using the website?

 Yes.
 Contact Client Services at 844-661-6777 for assistance.